-b_i = breadth of the appropriate tier of superstructure or deckhouse, in m.
-In case of ships with two or more superstructures or deckhouses along the length, the relevant provisions of 3.2.1 shall be followed.

-3.2.3 Containers or other similar cargoes carried on decks and on hatchway covers, masts, derrick booms, rigging, guard rails and other similar structures may be ignored when determining h and A; bulwarks and hatch coamings less than 1,5 m in height may also be ignored.
-Screens, bulwarks and hatch coamings more than 1,5 m in height shall be regarded as deckhouses or superstructures.

-Main gallows, ladders and pile drivers for lifting the ladders of dredgers may be ignored when determining h; when determining the value A, the side-projected area of these structures shall be calculated as the area limited by the contour of the structure.

-3.2.4 The Equipment Number EN for floating cranes is determined by the formula
+- b_i = breadth of the appropriate tier of superstructure or deckhouse, in m.
+In case of ships with two or more superstructures or deckhouses along the length, the relevant provisions of 3.2.1 shall be followed. - 3.2.3 Main gallows, ladders and pile drivers for lifting the ladders of dredgers may be ignored when determining h; when determining the value A, the side-projected area of these structures shall be calculated as the area limited by the contour of the structure. - 3.2.4 The Equipment Number EN for floating cranes is determined by the formula where Δ, B, h and A are taken according to 3.2.1; when determining the value of A, account shall be taken of the side-projected area of the upper structure of floating crane (stowed for sea) which is calculated as the area limited by the outer contour of the structure;